zakimjz/zakimjz.github.io/pages/courses/datamining/assign5.md

 ### DENCLUE Algorithm

-You will implement the DENCLUE density-based clustering algorithm (Alg 15.2, pg 388), but slightly modified as noted below.
+You will implement the DENCLUE density-based clustering algorithm (Alg 15.2, pg 388), but slightly modified as noted below (esp. ignore line 7).

 You will use mean-shift updates to compute the attractor for each point, as defined in the FindAttactor function (lines 11-17).
 Use logsumexp if needed.